Joseph Estrada: Administration and cabinet

-Post-presidency (2001-present)
+Post-presidency (2001–present)

+Arrest and EDSA III

-Estrada returned to his old home in San Juan.
-He maintained that he never resigned, implying that Arroyo's government was illegitimate.
+After being ousted from the presidency, Estrada returned to his family home in San Juan.

-The new government created a special court and charged him with plunder and had him arrested in April.
-His supporters marched to the EDSA Shrine demanding Estrada's release and his reinstatement as president but were dispersed by high-grade teargas and warning shots from automatic rifles.
-On the morning of May 1, the protesters marched straight to Malacañang Palace.
-Violence erupted and the government declared a state of rebellion.
-Many protesters were injured and arrested, including politicians.
-The government called out the military and was able to quell the demonstration with tear gas and automatic rifles.
-The uprising came to be known as EDSA III.
+On April 25, 2001, the Sandiganbayan charged him and his son Jinggoy with plunder and had them arrested.
+His supporters marched to the EDSA Shrine to stage a protest demanding Estrada's release and his reinstatement as president, among whom were his wife Loi Ejercito and political allies such as Juan Ponce Enrile, Panfilo Lacson, Gringo Honasan and Miriam Defensor Santiago.
+In the early morning of May 1, supporters of Estrada marched straight to the gates of Malacañang Palace, where violence erupted and forcing President Arroyo to declare a state of rebellion.
+Many protesters were injured in the ensuing riots and arrested, with four casualties, while many journalists were also injured due in part to the protesters' general hostility to the media.
+The government called out the military and was able to quell the riots with tear gases and warning shots under a "maximum tolerance" policy.
+The riots came to be generally known as EDSA III, though others have argued against the use of the name.

 Estrada was initially detained at the Veterans Memorial Medical Center in Quezon City and then transferred to a military facility in Tanay, Rizal,[1] but he was later transferred to a nearby vacation home, virtually under house arrest.
-Under Philippine law, plunder had the maximum penalty of death; the death penalty was eventually repealed.
+Under Philippine law at the time, plunder had the maximum penalty of death; the death penalty was eventually repealed by 2006.